NoroffFEU/development-platforms/DBaas-case-study.md

 folder: development-platforms
 ---

-# An Introduction to Database as a Service (DBaaS)

 >DBaaS stands for "Database as a Service."
 It's a cloud-based service that provides a database management system over the internet.
 The service is managed by a third-party provider, which takes care of the technical aspects of maintaining and managing the database.